Fear, Force, Punishment & Corrections.

-Again, within certain controlled parameters the feeling of fear can be easily (or fairly easily, depending on the dog and the owner) transformed.
+Again, within certain controlled parameters the feeling of fear can be easily transformed into a pleasurable feeling of release.

 This obviously requires the trainer to wear the kind of padded suit and gloves used for training police and military dogs.
 It’s also a two-man (or two-woman) job.
 Plus, it requires a certain level of aggression in the dog.
 You can’t do it with a scared dog, at least not until you’ve done other exercises—like the 5 Core Exercises of Natural Dog Training—which by themselves can resolve most of the dog’s fears.

 In other words, don’t try this at home.

 The second exercise is a bit easier.
 And it’s usually a lot safer.
 But it still also involves a certain amount of risk, depending on the dog.

 In this exercise you simply lift, push, or pull the dog onto a platform of some kind—a ledge, a rock, a picnic table—which should be a bit higher than something the dog would normally be able to climb up to on her own (as shown in the video below).

 However, there’s a bit more to it in that you have to make sure that the dog struggles to make it to the top of the platform and feels, at least momentarily, that’s she’s about to fall.
 In other words, just like the first exercise, you’re deliberately triggering the dog’s deepest fears.
 But once the dog is able to make it to the top of the platform she feels more grounded and more powerful than before.
 In other words, her fear has dissipated.